Technigo/project-happy-thoughts-api/README.md

 ## The problem

 I used Mongoose methods from the lectures.
 The endpoints worked when I tried them locally. i did not manage to deploy.
+I get Application error on the deployed endpoint and I don't see the collection in Mongo DB Atlas.

 ## View it live